 It is generally accepted knowledge in the photographic community that hanging weight from the bottom hook on a tripod increases the stability of the system.
 I have even seen claims that a cheap tripod can exhibit the performance of one several times its price when weight is hung underneath it.
 Here we are going to examine exactly what effect hanging weight has on a number of tripods.

 I am going to be using the standard torsion spring oscillation method used on this site to determine stiffness and damping.
 In short, I set a large amount of rotational inertia oscillating on a tripod and then measure the frequency and decay rate of those oscillations.
-In this post, I am only going to be looking at the axial oscillations, or those that correspond to left and right camera motions.
+In this post, I am only going to be looking at the yaw oscillations, or those that correspond to left and right camera motions.
 Tripods are by far the weakest in this direction and so performance changes will have the greatest effect here.

 For these tests I simply hung weights directly off of the tripod bottom hook using a short piece of paracord.
 This is not necessarily the optimal way to hang weight from a tripod, but it is the most straightforward way to measure the effect.
 It is more ideal to let the weight lie on the ground and attach it to the bottom of the tripod via a bungee cord.
 This prevents the weight from swaying and inducing motion in the tripod.
 I was working under ideal indoor conditions and so this wasn’t a problem.